 Hobbledehoy headed West in December 2010 to sleepy Adelaide, SA.
 After reestablishing and a few reissues, burgeoning US instrumentalists This Will Destroy You would join the label to release their third album.
 The next few months saw more of the same momentum, including releases from stateside friends Braid – their first new record in 10 years.
 Finishing up a very productive first year for Hobbledehoy in a new city.

 2012 would begin with more reissues, enhanced distribution, increased film and television song placements and eventually expansion into offsite warehousing for a more dedicated home office.
 Coinciding with such exciting changes, Perth stalwarts Eleventh He Reaches London join the label to house their back-catalog and forthcoming third album and later the release of Jamie Hay‘s debut full-length.
-The label now prepares eagerly for upcoming releases from The Leap Year, Arrows, We Set Sail, Fourteen Nights At Sea and many more.
+The label now prepares eagerly for upcoming releases from The Leap Year, Arrows, Fourteen Nights At Sea and many more.
 Now more than ever the out of control full-time hobby in which it started.

 Frequently Asked Questions